kushvr7/COSMO-LEARN/README.md

 ## AR BOOK

-It contains the apk of the unity application which is used to view the live models of the objects .
+It contains the apk of the unity which is used to view the live models of the objects .
 <b>It have a button to play the  sounds of the respected models . </b>
 <b>It also have a button to make the models rotate to have a proper view of the 3-D models</b>